kailash-manasarovar/statement/docs/timeline/2025/february.md

 Even though I had spoken to Anna on the phone at reception in the tower, and Anna had sounded as concerned as you might expect after explaining some of my circumstances.
 My call with Anna was abruptly terminated - your side hung up - and getting back in touch was really impossible.
 I did speak to David who told me I must go to the police and he could do nothing, even after explaining that the police are totally disinterested.
-I asked him why no-one could pick up my Letter and it transpires the office isn't manned.
+I asked him why no-one could pick up my letter and it transpires the office isn't manned.
 I guess everyone woks from home.
 Even so, I have been ignored now by

 ##### Supplementary backside